bonitasoft/bonita-doc/md/bpm-api.md

   * parentCaseId
   * rootContainerId
   * executedBy
-  * executedBySubstitute (only in Efficiency and Performance editions)
+  * executedBySubstitute (only in Efficiency, Performance and Entreprise editions)
   * actorId
   * assigned\_id
   * parentTaskId